ATVs, or all-terrain vehicles, are popular recreational and work vehicles in the state of Texas.

 Texas is a prime destination for ATVing, with sprawling hills, sand dunes, and wide-open country roads.
 Many farmers use ATVs to keep track of livestock and inspect farmland.

 Given the nature of ATVing, its is very common to suffer accidents and with them, injuries.
 If you have been injured while ATVing or have any doubts regarding ATV Accidents, this information might be very helpful for you.

-Houston ATV Accident Lawyer
+Houston ATV Accident Statistics

 Unfortunately, dozens of people suffer catastrophic and fatal injuries on ATVs in Texas every year.
 From 1982 to 2011, there were 612 reported ATV-related deaths in Texas.
 Thousands more had to visit emergency rooms for serious injuries.
-If you suffered a personal injury while ATVing in Texas, Brian White & Associates can help you understand your rights.
+If you suffered a personal injury while ATVing in Texas, Attorney Brian White & Associates, PC can help you understand your rights.

-Common ATV Accident Injuries and Causes
+Common ATV Accident Injuries